PatrickLangford/DQWebsite/content/authors/admin/_index.md

 - Visitors
 ---

 I am an Educational Psychologist working in Waltham Forest.
 I work with children and young people aged from 2-18-years-old across a wide range of settings.
-I also run the Emotional Literacy Support Assistant (ELSA) Programme in my borough.
+I run the Emotional Literacy Support Assistant (ELSA) programme in my borough.
+I am the lead Editor of the journal 'Open Journal of Educational Psychology'.
 My thesis aimed to explore what makes consultation effective.
 Using a mixed methods approach (including interview and observations) the core features of consultation, which lead to real world change for children and young people, were identified.
 I have experience as a reproducibility checker for the journal Meta-Psychology.
 I also curate the scientific blog www.psychbrief.com where I explore and summarise psychology, statistics, and meta-science.